Jeffrey Bain Faculty Scholar and Professor of Law

 Legal Research Center

-Professor Blumm was instrumental in the founding of the Law School’s pioneering Externship Program, which began in 1979 as part of the environmental law program and over the years has expanded to include all legal subjects.
-The Externship Program has sponsored over 600 students who spend a semester gaining practical experience working for government agencies, non-profit organizations, and law firms.
+Professor Blumm was instrumental in the founding of the Law School’s pioneering Externship Program, which began in Washington D.C. in 1979 as part of the environmental law program and over the years has expanded to include all legal subjects.
+The Externship Program has sponsored over 600 students who spend a semester all over the country gaining practical experience working for government agencies, non-profit organizations, and law firms.

 For over a decade during the 1980s, Blumm edited the Natural Resources Law Institute’s Anadromous Fish Law Memo.
 He then spent seven years during the 1990s co-directing the Northwest Water Law and Policy Project.
 He has co-authored casebooks on Natural Resources Law, Public Trust Law, and Native American Natural Resources Law.

 Blumm is a prolific scholar, with well over one-hundred published articles, book chapters, and monographs on salmon, water, public lands, wetlands, environmental impact assessment, public trust law, and constitutional takings law, to name just a few topics.
-Much of his scholarship includes student co-authors.
+Much of his scholarship involves student co-authors; in fact, over fifty students have been his co-authors over the years.
 He also regularly helps students publish on their own.
 For example, over twenty of his students have authored state analyses in a comprehensive study of the public trust doctrine in the American states.

 Blumm was visiting professor at the University of Melbourne in 1988, Fulbright Professor at the University of Athens in 1991, and visiting professor at the University of California-Berkeley in 2004.
 He has lectured on a variety of topics as visiting professor in in law schools in Australia, Canada, Greece, and Brazil, and has been distinguished visitor at Florida State University, the University of Calgary, Vermont Law School, and several Australian law schools.
 In 2005-07, he was Chair of the American Association of Law School’s Natural Resources Law Section.